Anxious, jittery, wired and jumpy — people can have those sensations after eating or drinking, although they may not make the connection.

 — Coffee, tea and energy drinks.

-— Fruit and vegetable smoothies without protein.
+— Fruit and vegetable smoothies with high glycemic indexes.

 — Artificial sweeteners.